Theo-Jaunet/theo-jaunet.github.io/_posts/2019-08-26-memory-reduction.markdown

 bibtex_first: "@inproceedings{Jaunet:2019,"
 bibtex_end: "}"
-bibtex_content: "author = {Theo Jaunet, Romain Vuillemot, Christian Wolf},
+bibtex_content: "author = {Jaunet, Theo, and  Vuillemot, Romain and  Wolf, Christian},

 title = {What if we Reduce the Memory of an Artificial Doom Player?},